Skip to content

 Polar bears are threatened with extinction

-Of course, animal welfare means more than that - but most people probably associate it with endangered species such as Polar bears, elephants or Gorillas.
+Of course, animal welfare means more than that - but most people probably associate it with endangered species like Polar bears, elephants or Gorillas.
 The species extinction is definitely one of the biggest, ecological problems of our time.
-Animal welfare is of course also incredibly important to stop it.
+To stop it, animal welfare is of course also so incredibly important.
 Ultimately, however, we humans also suffer from the dwindling animal and plant species on our planet.

-Tip: What you personally do against the extinction of species you can find out in the linked article!
+Tip: What you personally do against the extinction of species you can learn in the linked article!

 6. because animals need our help

-In many countries, dogs and cats are kept on chains or wild animals are put in a sack and beaten to death because they are considered a nuisance.
-And then there are also generally weak and injured animalswho would suffer and die without our support.
+In many countries, people keep dogs and cats on chains or put wild animals in a bag and beat them to death because they are considered a nuisance.
+And then there is also generally weak and injured animalswho would suffer and die without our support.

 Animals need our help!
-Namely not only in emergencies after an injury - but in general.
-Because even if we humans love animals, many of us eat their body parts.
+Namely not only in times of need after an injury - but in general.
+Because even if we humans Animals love, many of us eat their body parts.
 And no one can seriously believe that an animal goes happily into a slaughterhouse, comes out in pieces and wrapped in plastic - and that something "humane" has happened to our fellow creature in the meantime.

-I am an animal rights activist because millions of animals need our help at this very moment and I want to do something about this deplorable state of affairs.
-Anyone who has seen an animal suffer (e.g. in a slaughterhouse, in an animal show or after a wildlife accident) is determined to ensure that this suffering comes to an end.
+I am an animal rights activist because millions of animals need our help at this moment alone and I want to do something about this deplorable state of affairs.
+Anyone who has seen an animal suffer (e.g. in a slaughterhouse, in an animal show or after a wildlife accident) absolutely wants to ensure that this suffering comes to an end.
 This is what characterizes us humans as compassionate beings.

 Tip: It's good to know what you can do if you have accidentally hit a deer or a injured bird found have.
-I explain it briefly and concisely in the linked article.
+In the linked article, I explain it to you very briefly and crisply.

 7. because the conscious protection of animals promotes our social coexistence

-Anyone who protects animals and exemplifies this attitude automatically contributes to a non-violent coexistence among us humans.
-It helps to develop our coexistence if we "no longer even" harm animals.
-This makes it even more difficult to harm another person.
+Those who protect animals and exemplify this attitude automatically also contribute to a non-violent coexistence among us humans.
+It serves the development of our coexistence if we "no longer even" harm animals.
+The hurdle to harming another human being becomes even greater as a result.

 "The greatness of a nation and its moral progress can be judged by the way its animals are treated."